IanBotashev/probe-console/docs/ideas.md

 In general, a command terminal game about trying to understand what's going on in space just through a console.
 Control, mine and explore all through the terminal.

+## Fog of war
+We pre-generate a solar system with around 5-8 celestial objects
+Celestial objects have flags on them indicating what has been revealed

 ## Player
 The player object is what handles command line inputs